Vrana, Kuznetsov power Capitals past Senators

+WASHINGTON -- With questions arising about possibly reuniting Alex Ovechkin and Nicklas Backstrom on the same line, Capitals coach Barry Trotz played it coy in recent days.

+Wednesday morning, he told his team he was making the move.
+Wednesday night, the players took it from there.

-WASHINGTON -- Jakub Vrana scored two goals, Evgeny Kuznetsov had a goal and two assists and the Washington Capitals defeated the Ottawa Senators 5-2 on Wednesday night.
+Jakub Vrana scored two goals, Evgeny Kuznetsov had a goal and two assists and the Capitals defeated the Ottawa Senators 5-2.

-Alex Ovechkin scored his 14th goal of the season and Alex Chiasson had an empty-net goal and an assist.
+Ovechkin scored his 14th goal of the season and Alex Chiasson had an empty-net goal and an assist.
 T.J.
-Oshie added two assists for Washington (12-10-1) as coach Barry Trotz got immediate dividends from shuffling his lines.
+Oshie added two helpers for Washington (12-10-1).

+With his top six struggling, Trotz put winger Ovechkin and center Backstrom on the top line and filled it out with rugged winger Tom Wilson.

+“We’ve been thinking about it for a while and I said I needed to get back to our identity in terms of everybody can pull their own weight,” Trotz said.
+“I thought it was a real effective line.”

 Braden Holtby stopped 29 shots for Washington, which had lost three of four.